-IV a - f.
-The proposed projects is designed to limit emissions of PM, $PM{2.5}$, ROG, SO2 and NH3 from stationary sources located in petroleum refineries plus five associated facilities.
-The proposed new and amended rules are designed to reduce overall emissions from FCCUs, coke calcining units, cooling towers, and equipment leaks.
+IV $\mathbf{a} - \mathbf{f}$ .
+The proposed projects are designed to limit emissions of PM, PM2.5, ROG, and NH3 from stationary sources located in petroleum refineries plus five associated facilities.
+The proposed new and amended rules are designed to reduce overall emissions from FCCUs, cooling towers, and equipment leaks.
 Further, in addition to petroleum refineries, amendments to Rule 8-18 would limit ROG emissions from equipment leaks at chemical plants, bulk plants and bulk terminals.

 The proposed projects are not expected to require any new substantial development.
 Any construction activities to replace or install control equipment at refineries or associated facilities would occur within existing industrial facilities.
-Refinery modifications are expected to be limited to the refineries to optimize ammonia or urea injection systems on existing FCCUs and at the Phillips 66 Carbon Plant to upgrade its dry sorbent injection (DSI) system.
+Refinery modifications are expected to be limited to the refineries to optimize ammonia or urea injection systems on existing FCCUs.
 Monitoring, repairing or replacing existing equipment is not expected to result in impacts outside of the existing units.
-Construction activities would be limited to the confines of existing industrial facilities (refineries and Carbon Plant) and adjacent to existing operating units.
+Construction activities would be limited to the confines of existing industrial facilities (refineries) and adjacent to existing operating units.
 Therefore, the proposed new and amended rules are not expected to result in impacts to biological resources and would not directly or indirectly affect riparian habitat, federally protected wetlands, or migratory corridors.